Glenn Darrel Sanford Sells 9,000 Shares of eXp World Holdings, Inc. (NASDAQ:EXPI) Stock

 - On Tuesday, October 12th, Glenn Darrel Sanford sold 12,500 shares of eXp World stock.
 The stock was sold at an average price of $43.58, for a total transaction of $544,750.00.

 The firm also recently announced a quarterly dividend, which was paid on Monday, November 29th.
-Stockholders of record on Monday, November 15th were given a dividend of $0.04 per share.
-The ex-dividend date of this dividend was Friday, November 12th.
-This represents a $0.16 annualized dividend and a dividend yield of 0.49%. eXp World’s dividend payout ratio (DPR) is 34.04%.
+Stockholders of record on Monday, November 15th were issued a dividend of $0.04 per share.
+This represents a $0.16 dividend on an annualized basis and a dividend yield of 0.46%.
+The ex-dividend date was Friday, November 12th. eXp World’s payout ratio is 34.04%.

-A number of research firms have recently commented on EXPI.
-TheStreet lowered shares of eXp World from a “b-” rating to a “c+” rating in a research report on Friday, November 19th.
-UBS Group restated a “sell” rating on shares of eXp World in a report on Tuesday, September 14th.
-Zacks Investment Research downgraded shares of eXp World from a “buy” rating to a “hold” rating in a research note on Monday, November 8th.
-Finally, DA Davidson decreased their target price on shares of eXp World from $66.00 to $63.00 and set a “buy” rating on the stock in a research note on Thursday, November 4th.
-One investment analyst has rated the stock with a sell rating, two have given a hold rating and two have issued a buy rating to the company.
-According to MarketBeat, the company presently has a consensus rating of “Hold” and an average price target of $55.67.
+Several equities research analysts have recently commented on the stock.
+Zacks Investment Research lowered shares of eXp World from a “buy” rating to a “hold” rating in a report on Monday, November 8th.
+DA Davidson cut their price objective on shares of eXp World from $66.00 to $63.00 and set a “buy” rating on the stock in a research report on Thursday, November 4th.
+TheStreet downgraded shares of eXp World from a “b-” rating to a “c+” rating in a research report on Friday, November 19th.
+Finally, UBS Group reaffirmed a “sell” rating on shares of eXp World in a research report on Tuesday, September 14th.
+One analyst has rated the stock with a sell rating, two have issued a hold rating and two have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company has a consensus rating of “Hold” and an average price target of $55.67.

 eXp World Company Profile